MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 Before you enable SSO for your bot app, you must create and configure your bot resource in Azure AD.
 For more information, see [Create Teams conversation bot](../../../sbs-teams-conversation-bot.yml).

 > [!NOTE]
-> Ensure that when you create your bot resource, select the application ID of your the Azure AD app that you registered.
+> Ensure that when you create your bot resource, you select the application ID of your Azure AD app that you registered.

 To enable SSO for your bot resource: